1 officer is dead, 6 are injured. Here’s what we know about Florence, SC shooting.

 At a news conference Wednesday night, Florence County Sheriff Kenny Boone said, “Officers went there unknowing the firepower the suspect had.”
 He added, “When they arrived, gunfire started, several officers were hit.”

-Florence County Sheriff’s Office Chief Deputy Glenn Kirby identified the shooter as Fred Hopkins, 74, according to WMBF.

-The Associated Press reports the shooting suspect was a disbarred lawyer who had faced charges of disorderly conduct in 2014.

-The station said a 27-year-old man was also shot.
+A 27-year-old man was also shot, authorities say.
 WMBF reports that five Florence County deputies were at the house to serve a warrant for sexual assault on the man who was shot.
 Another deputy and two sex crimes investigators were also there when the shooting began, WMBF says.

 Wednesday night dozens of police officers surrounded the neighborhood, as officers from Richland County, brought in to lead the investigation, tried to piece together what happened.